Understand the Process

 | Location | e.g. Notion: /Sales/ICP Criteria, Airtable: Leads table, Drive: /Templates/Quotes/ |

+Map every source the workflow reads from or writes to.
 Data lives here, not inside agents.
 Skills contain pointers to this section.
-Every time an agent needs information, it should come from a named, external data source that a human can update without touching the agent.
+Every time an agent needs information, it should come from a named, external source a human can update.

-Global tools used across the workflow — distinct from per-agent tools in Section 05.
+Global integrations.
+Enable only what's needed.
+Distinct from per-agent tools in Section 05.
 For each integration, specify which actions are enabled and which are explicitly disabled.
 Agents that can do too many things are unpredictable agents.

-These are intentional pauses in the workflow where a human must act before anything continues.
-They exist by design — not because something went wrong.
-Define each one specifically, including what happens if the human doesn't respond.
+Intentional approval checkpoints.
+Not error handlers.
+These are designed pauses where a human must act before anything continues.
+Define each one, including what happens if the human doesn't respond.

-Think through what breaks before you build.
-For every failure scenario: what the agent does first, what it does if that fails, and when a human takes over.
-Agents without error handling create silent failures — the worst kind.
+Map failure scenarios before they happen.
+For every failure: what the agent does first, what it does if that fails, and when a human takes over.
+Agents without error handling create silent failures, the worst kind.